arjenderuiter/arjenderuiter.github.io/_posts/2020-07-16-SUMMARY-AND-REVIEW-ACCELERATE-NICOLE-FORSGREN-JEZZ-HUMBLE-GENE-KIM.md

 _Continuous delivery_
 <br>
-1 Version control: application code as well as infrastructure configuration 2 Deployment automation
+1 Version control: application code as well as infrastructure configuration<br>
+2 Deployment automation<br>
-3 Continuous integration
+3 Continuous integration<br>
-4 Trunk-based development over long-lived feature branches 5 Test automation: reliable, easy to act on and executed frequently 6 Test data management: better test automation with adequate data 7 Shift left on security
+4 Trunk-based development over long-lived feature branches<br>
+5 Test automation: reliable, easy to act on and executed frequently<br>
+6 Test data management: better test automation with adequate data<br>
+7 Shift left on security<br>
-8 Continuous delivery implementation by adapting teams, processes and architecture
+8 Continuous delivery implementation by adapting teams, processes and architecture<br>

 _Architecture_
 <br>
-9 Loosely-coupled architecture
+9 Loosely-coupled architecture<br>
-10 Autonomous teams with decision-making authority (empowered teams)
+10 Autonomous teams with decision-making authority (empowered teams)<br>

 _Product and process_
 <br>
-11 Seek customer feedback and incorporate that in the design of products 12 Value stream: understand flow of work from business to customer 13 Working in small batches including the use of minimum viable products 14 Experiments and having authority to make changes without approval
+11 Seek customer feedback and incorporate that in the design of products<br>
+12 Value stream: understand flow of work from business to customer<br>
+13 Working in small batches including the use of minimum viable products<br>
+14 Experiments and having authority to make changes without approval<br>

 _Lean management and monitoring_
 <br>
-15 Light weight change approval process (a heavy process is worse than having no process at all) 16 Monitoring
+15 Light weight change approval process (a heavy process is worse than having no process at all)<br>
+16 Monitoring<br>
-17 Pro-active notifications
+17 Pro-active notifications<br>
-18 Limit the amount of work in-progress
+18 Limit the amount of work in-progress<br>
-19 Visualise work
+19 Visualise work<br>

 _Culture_
 <br>
-20 A generative culture of joint performance and transparency 21 Encourage learning
+20 A generative culture of joint performance and transparency<br>
+21 Encourage learning<br>
-22 Strong collaboration between teams
+22 Strong collaboration between teams<br>
-23 High employee satisfaction
+23 High employee satisfaction<br>
-24 Leadership that is strong in transformation
+24 Leadership that is strong in transformation<br>

 The book is structured in line with these 5 areas and associated capabilities and consists of chapters titles as follows:
 - Technical development practices